Marc-Harony/CinemaAtHome/README.md

 - **Subscrition fees**: 0€
   - You will not need to pay any subscription fees to use the services.
 Everything is self-hosted and free to use.

-> ☝🏻 *Compared to a subscription to netflix or another streaming platform, the investment is derisory.*
+> ☝🏻 *A friend told me that compared to a subscription to Netflix or another streaming platform, the investment is derisory.
+It's true, but remember that it's illegal to download copyrighted stuff :wink:*

 ## Prerequisites